 We expect that significant additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
+For example, on July 28, 2014, we consummated a public offering of our common stock on a registration statement on Form S-1 pursuant to which we sold 4,600,000 shares of our common stock, including shares sold in connection with the exercise by the underwriters in the offering of an over-allotment of 600,000 shares, at a price of \$5.50 per share, for aggregate net proceeds of \$23.0 million.
+On November 7, 2014, we filed a \$100 million registration statement on Form S-3 with the SEC and also entered into an ATM to sell up to \$25 million of common stock under the registration statement under which we have sold additional shares of our common stock for net proceeds to us of \$4.3 million during the period January 1, 2015 through March 1, 2015.
+If in the future, we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.
-For example, in July 2014 we completed a public offering of our common stock which resulted in the issuance of 4,600,000 shares of our common stock.

 Pursuant to our equity incentive plans, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-The number of shares available for future grant under our equity incentive plans as of June 30, 2014 was 325.617 shares.
+The number of shares available for future grant under our equity incentive plans as of March 31, 2015 was 330.192 shares.